 Sora took a deep breath as they entered the town.
 There were quite a few humans and Vulpes hauling carts of fruit, grain, and vegetables down the streets and empty carts moving the opposite direction.
-Sora knew a few items such as wheat, onions, carrots, tomatoes and pears, but there were quite a few she didn’t have the vaguest idea about.
+Sora recognized wheat, onions, carrots, tomatoes, and pears, but there were quite a few she didn’t have the vaguest idea about.
 There were a lot of booths set up with soup and bread around the area; people and Vulpes eating shortly at portable stations before returning to work.

 Her lips pursed as she heard nearly everyone’s stomach growl at the sight of food.
 “Let’s first meet with Mimi and then we can deal with food.”